DmitryAkh/DmitryAkh/README.md

 # Hi there!😉

-I am an android developer from Nizhny Novgorod, Russia 🏞️
+I am an Android developer from Nizhny Novgorod, Russia 🏞️

 I never cease to enjoy it when my code 👨‍💻 turns into something that can be touched with your fingertips 📲 🤳